AI CRO

 6. What's the support response time on my tier?

-5. Named-customer logos above the comparison table
+5. Named-customer logos go above the comparison table

 Social proof placement matters more than logo count.
 Six well-known customer logos placed immediately above the comparison table outperform 24 logos placed below the fold.
 The implicit message: "these companies pay for this product, so the question is which tier, not whether to buy."